 We also have a full line-up of free pond classes where you can start building up your library of pond knowledge (there's even free donuts!)

 Cost of Professional Pond Installation

-If a full pond isn’t for you, Splash Supply also offers disappearing waterfalls starting at 4,390, as well as fountainscapes starting around $3,490.
+If a full pond isn’t for you, Splash Supply also offers disappearing waterfalls starting at $4,390, as well as professionally installed fountainscapes starting around $3,490.
 If you want to go big - maybe 300-square-feet big - your costs would probably start around $18,600.
 Financing is available for most water features.